 As the old saying goes “No hoof, no horse” and thus the farrier was born.
 Dedicated to ensuring hoof health in equids across a range of disciplines, farriers are known to be hard-working, have an eye for detail, and a love of the craft.
-Recently, we have seen a rise in women entering the workforce who are not only making a mark on the profession but on the horse industry in general.
+During the last decade, we have seen a rise in women entering the workforce who are not only making a mark on the profession but on the horse industry in general.
 There are no accurate national employment statistics showing the breakdown of male vs. female farriers working today, but we know anecdotally that there are more female farriers now than ever before.
 This series will highlight female farriers who exemplify the values Mustad Hoofcare Group holds most dear: passion, innovation, commitment, and collaboration.

 Jess Baker, affectionately known as “Jess the Farrier”, serves clientele in both Illinois and Indiana, sometimes traveling 200 miles in a day.
 She is going into her 6th year of business after completing farrier school.
 She explains, “I thought trimming horses could be a good side gig while I did I something else in the industry…. so I signed up for a 2-week trimming course and wound up staying at the school for the full five-month course… I just fell in love with the trade.”